 Even though it’s played with 11 points instead of 21 points and 1 set instead of best 2 out of 3 set, the game’s using the international standards so we can learn a bit about real rules of badminton.
-It started with the awesomeness of Nickhun jump smash (that made me wonder: does all Idol in Korea best at sports?), the -running at the back court and attack fiercely- Lee Mangi, the brotherly love of eye-brothers (Max Changmin and Jong Su), the continuous deuce in Busan with Kang Hodong and John Park, the surprising rally with ZE:A’s Dong Jun and Feeldog, the hardworking Lee Jihoon and Hwang Chansung, the pain that Cho Dalhwan held, and the tears of Lee Sugeun: they’re all worth it, guys!
+It started with the awesomeness of Nickhun jump smash (that made me wonder: are all Idols in Korea best in sports?), the -running at the back court and attack fiercely- Lee Mangi, the brotherly love of eye-brothers (Max Changmin and Jong Su), the continuous deuce in Busan with Kang Hodong and John Park, the surprising rally with ZE:A’s Dong Jun and Feeldog, the hardworking Lee Jihoon and Hwang Chansung, the pain that Cho Dalhwan held, and the tears of Lee Sugeun: they’re all worth it, guys!

 You’re the best celebrity team I’ve ever seen on-screen.